 The school receives a sum of money based on Free School Meals (FSM) + 6 (anyone taking or having taken FSM in the last 6 years), students whose parents are in the services, those who are Looked After or adopted from care (post LAC).
-This is a proxy measure designed to address performance of students who are deemed to be suffering or at risk of deprivation.
+This is a proxy measure designed to address performance of students who are deemed to be suffering from, or at risk of, deprivation.
 The school must use the lump sum of money to address progress of any students who we deem to be at risk of deprivation inhibiting their learning and progress.
-The school spends significantly in excess of the sum we receive to support these students.
 The money is spent on: